2011JavaReact/jwilsonProject0/README.md

 If the DELETE is successful, the response will be a status code 204 response.

 ## /inventory Endpoint
 This endpoint deals with all requests pertaining to inventory records.
+Users must be logged in to access this endpoint.
 ### GET /inventory
 A GET request to the /inventory endpoint will return the entire inventory.
 Example output below:
 ```json